1959 North Texas State Eagles football team

-The 1959 North Texas State Eagles football team represented the University of North Texas as a member of the Missouri Valley Conference (MVC) during the 1959 NCAA University Division football season.
+The 1959 North Texas State Eagles football team represented the University of North Texas as a member of the Missouri Valley Conference (MVC) during the 1959 college football season.
 The Eagles, coached by Odus Mitchell, compiled a 9–2 record, and outscored their opponents 303 to 103.
 The Eagles were ranked for two weeks in the AP Poll.
 They shared the MVC title with Houston and finished the season with a 28–8 loss to New Mexico State in the 1959 Sun Bowl.

+This was the last time that North Texas was ranked in the AP Poll until 2025.